JuanPabloDiaz/freeForGeeks/README.md

 ## Frontend

+### Dashboards and Admin Panels

+1. [AdminLTE](https://adminlte.io/) is a fully responsive admin template.
+Based on Bootstrap 4.4 framework and also the JS/jQuery plugin. ⭐ [43.5k stars](https://github.com/ColorlibHQ/AdminLTE)
+2. [Tabler](https://tabler.io/) is free and open-source HTML Dashboard UI Kit built on Bootstrap ⭐ [36.6k stars]()
+3. [CoreUI](https://coreui.io/) is a free Bootstrap admin template. ⭐ [k stars]()

+   \***\* others \*\***

+- [Shards Dashboard](https://designrevision.com/downloads/shards-dashboard-lite/) is a free, modern, and lightweight Bootstrap 4 admin dashboard template. ⭐ [k stars]()

+- [Material Dashboard](https://www.creative-tim.com/product/material-dashboard) is a free Material Bootstrap 4 Admin with a fresh, new design inspired by Google's Material Design. ⭐ [k stars]()
+- [Material Kit](https://www.creative-tim.com/product/material-kit) is a free Material Bootstrap 4 UI Kit with a fresh, new design inspired by Google's Material Design. ⭐ [k stars]()

-### UI Component Libraries
+### Component Libraries

-- [Shadcn](https://ui.shadcn.com) is Beautifully designed components that you can copy and paste into your apps.
+1. [Shadcn](https://ui.shadcn.com) is Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
-Open Source.
+Open Source. ⭐ [51.4k stars](https://github.com/shadcn-ui/ui)
+2. [Chakra UI](https://chakra-ui.com/) is a simple, modular and accessible component library that gives you the building blocks you need to build your React applications. ⭐ [36.2k stars](https://github.com/chakra-ui/chakra-ui)
+3. [DaisyUI](https://daisyui.com/) is the most popular, free and open-source Tailwind CSS component library. ⭐ [29.6k stars](https://github.com/saadeghi/daisyui)
+4. [Radix UI](https://www.radix-ui.com/) is a collection of low-level UI primitives for building high-quality, accessible design systems and web apps. ⭐ [3.5k stars]()
-- [Mamba-UI](https://mambaui.com/) is a free, open-source collection of UI components and templates based on Tailwind CSS.
+5. [Next-UI](https://nextui.org/) is a collection of beautifully designed, accessible, and customizable UI components for React. ⭐ [18.6k stars](https://github.com/nextui-org/nextui)

-- [Meraki UI](https://merakiui.com/) is a collection of responsive Tailwind CSS components that enhance the user experience of your website. with support for RTL languages, and a sleek Dark Mode.
+- [Meraki UI](https://merakiui.com/) is a collection of responsive Tailwind CSS components that enhance the user experience of your website. with support for RTL languages, and a sleek Dark Mode. ⭐ [2.3k stars](https://github.com/merakiui/merakiui)
-- [Chakra UI](https://chakra-ui.com/) is a simple, modular and accessible component library that gives you the building blocks you need to build your React applications.
+- [Mamba-UI](https://mambaui.com/) is a free, open-source collection of UI components and templates based on Tailwind CSS. ⭐ [827 stars](https://github.com/Microwawe/mamba-ui)
-- [Tailwind Components](https://tailwindcomponents.com/) is an Open source Tailwind UI components and templates to bootstrap your new apps, projects or landing sites!
+- [Tailwind Components](https://tailwindcomponents.com/) is an Open source Tailwind UI components and templates to bootstrap your new apps, projects or landing sites! ⭐ [k stars]()
+- [Tailwind Toolbox](https://www.tailwindtoolbox.com/) is a free Tailwind CSS Templates, Components and Resources. ⭐ [k stars]()
+- [Tailwind UI](https://tailwindui.com/) is a collection of professionally designed, pre-built, fully responsive HTML snippets you can drop into your Tailwind projects.
+- [Shoelace](https://shoelace.style) is a forward-thinking library of web components. ⭐ [11.6k stars](https://github.com/shoelace-style/shoelace)
+- [Float UI](https://floatui.com/) offers all the vital building blocks you need to transform your idea into a great-looking startup. ⭐ [3k stars](https://github.com/MarsX-dev/floatui)
 - [Tuk](https://tuk.dev/) is a UI component library to build captivating experiences with accessible, fully responsive, drop-in-ready Tailwind CSS components and fast track your workflow.
-Get started FREE with 250 COMPONENTS
+Get started FREE with 250 COMPONENTS.
-- [Tailwind Toolbox](https://www.tailwindtoolbox.com/) is a free Tailwind CSS Templates, Components and Resources.
-- [Tailwind UI](https://tailwindui.com/) is a collection of professionally designed, pre-built, fully responsive HTML snippets you can drop into your Tailwind projects.
-- [Shoelace](https://shoelace.style) is a forward-thinking library of web components.
-- [Float UI](https://floatui.com/) offers all the vital building blocks you need to transform your idea into a great-looking startup.
-- [DaisyUI](https://daisyui.com/) is a component library for Tailwind CSS.

 #### Data Visualization Components